 There is a good reason for the surge in popularity of education loans in India.
 With the cost of education constantly on the rise, it has become nearly impossible for middle-class families to afford higher education for their children without access to external funding.
 Education loans are the easiest and most accessible source of such external funding and enable students from all walks of life to pursue higher education in the institutions and courses of their choice, be it in India or abroad.
+Benefits on Education Loan are not only limited to financial freedom but Tax benefits on Interest as well.

 Apart from their easy availability, one of the biggest reasons Study loans are so popular are the associated tax benefits.
-To familiarise you with what this entails, here’s everything you need to know about tax benefits on Education Loans:
+To familiarise you with what this entails, here’s everything you need to know about tax benefits on Education Loan:

 - WHO ARE COVERED – Under Section 80E of the Income Tax Act, 1961, an individual can avail of tax benefit if he/she has taken an education loan to support higher studies of self, spouse, children or for the student of he/she is the legal guardian.
 Thus, a study loan if taken for siblings or other relatives, does not attract any benefits under the section.